Istanbul Food Guide

 Image credit: Jennifer's Hamam

-Located in the Arasta Bazaar and within walking distance of the Hürrem Sultan Turkish bath, you’ll find everything you need from this shop.
-Suppliers are hand-chosen to ensure the best quality, such as certified organic cotton towels and the many organic soaps for every dermatological need.
+Located in the Arasta Bazaar and within walking distance of the Hürrem Sultan Turkish bath, this shop covers everything for the hamam.
+Suppliers are hand-chosen for quality, with certified organic cotton towels and organic soaps for every dermatological need.
+If the shop puts you in the mood for the real thing, our guide to the best hamams in Istanbul has you covered.

 3. Motif Collection